HPlan 2026:

 Double Submissions

 We encourage the submission of papers that, at the time of submission, are under review at another conference such as SoCS and NeurIPS, for example.
 However, if the paper is also accepted at the respective conference, it will not be included in our proceedings (you will have to let us know in that case).
-The paper will be included into the program, but the proceedings will only contain a link to the respective conference's version.
+Such papers will be included into the program, but the proceedings will only contain a link to the respective conference's version.
+(Accepted NeurIPS papers will still be included in our proceedings since the workshop takes place long before NeurIPS notification.)

 Invited Talk